Diosmin supplement health benefit

 Diosmin is a flavonoid that can be isolated from various plant sources or derived from the flavonoid hesperidin.
 It was first introduced used in medical treatment in 1969.
 It is useful in chronic venous insufficiency, hemorrhoids, lymphedema, and varicose veins.
 Diosmin also has anti-inflammatory, antioxidant, and anti-cancer properties.
-No major side effects have been reported in medical journals as of 2013.
+Only rare occurrences of side effects have been reported in medical journals as of 2015.

 The effect of the flavonoid diosmin, Grape-Seed extract and red wine on the pulmonary metastatic B16F10 melanoma.

 Histol Histopathol.
 2005.
 Pathology Department, Faculty of Medicine, University of Murcia, Espinardo, Spain.